rapid7/ruby_smb/README.md

 ### Defining a packet

-All packets are done in a declarative style with BinData.
-Nested data structures are used where appropriate to give users the easiest method of adjusting data, all the way down to the bit level in case of bit masks.
+All packets are implemented in a declarative style with BinData.
+Nested data structures are used where appropriate to give users an easy method of adjusting data.

 #### SMB1
 SMB1 Packets are made up of three basic components:
  1. **The SMB Header** - This is a standard SMB Header.
 All SMB1 packets use the same SMB header.
  1. **The Parameter Block** - This is where function parameters are passed across the wire in the packet.
 Parameter Blocks will always have a 'Word Count' field that gives the size of the Parameter Block in words(2-bytes)
  1. **The Data Block** - This is the data section of the packet. the Data Block will always have a 'byte count' field that gives the size of the Data block in bytes.

 The SMB Header can always just be declared as a field in the BinData DSL for the packet class, because its structure never changes.
 For the ParameterBlock and DataBlocks, we always define subclasses for this particular packet.
 They inherit the 'Word Count' and
 'Byte Count' fields, along with the auto-calculation routines for those fields, from their ancestors.
 Any other fields are then defined in our subclass before we start the DSL declarations for the packet.

 Example: